aaronloh16/aaronloh16/README.md

 📫 Reach me through aaronloh04@gmail.com

 I'm working on some cool projects to display here soon!
+These include a react JS app called "habits together", and a personal portfolio website that i can use to showcase my future projects